dimitryzub/dimitryzub/README.md

 ![image](https://user-images.githubusercontent.com/78694043/173765763-2ac383da-2612-45c3-b7fc-819728ab8c0d.png)

-Donate to Ukraine if you can through [Ministry of Digital Trasformation of Ukraine](https://donate.thedigital.gov.ua/) that supports donation in crypto and cash.
+Donate to Ukraine if you can through [Ministry of Digital Transformation of Ukraine](https://donate.thedigital.gov.ua/) which supports donation in crypto and cash.

 # Hi there 👋